 What Do World Class Innovators Do That Others Don’t Do?

 Jim Carroll has been the featured trends & innovation speaker at a wide variety of corporate leadership meetings for Fortune 1000 organizations.
-These meetings, often sponsored by the CEO or other senior members of management, have been focused on successful, forward oriented innovation strategies.
+These meetings, often sponsored by the CEO or other senior members of management, have been focused on successful, forward-oriented innovation strategies.

-Through his participation, has seen firsthand what these organizations are doing to position themselves for post-recession opportunity.
+Through his participation, has seen firsthand what these organizations are doing to position themselves for a post-recession opportunity.
 One thing they are certainly doing is finding innovative solutions to complex problems.
 In this motivational keynote, Jim outlines what he’s seen global innovation leaders concentrating on to ensure market success.

-World class innovators possess a relentless focus on growth; continually transition their revenue source; and solve customers’ problems – before the customer knows it’s a problem.
+World class innovators possess a relentless focus on growth; continually transition their revenue source, and solve customers’ problems – before the customer knows it’s a problem.
 They focus on upside down innovation by sourcing innovation ideas through their customers.
-They concentrate on ingesting fast ideas; check their speed and focus on corporate agility; and focus on long term wins through constant incremental improvements.
+They concentrate on ingesting fast ideas, check their speed and focus on corporate agility, and focus on long-term wins through constant incremental improvements.

 They know that skills partnerships are a key success factor.

-And most important: world class innovators aren’t afraid to back away from big ideas: they know that right now it’s a great time to made bold decisions, and take decisive advantage to forge aggressive new paths against their competitors.
+And most important: world-class innovators aren’t afraid to back away from big ideas: they know that right now it’s a great time to made bold decisions, and take decisive advantage to forge aggressive new paths against their competitors.

-While everyone else wallows in aggressive indecision and organizational sclerosis, world class innovators know that it is a great time to do great things!
+While everyone else wallows in aggressive indecision and organizational sclerosis, world-class innovators know that it is a great time to do great things!

 How do we seize transformative opportunities?